andrew/ultimate-awesome/README.md

 - [awesome-biomolfold](https://github.com/aspirincode/awesome-biomolfold) - RNA, mRNA, DNA, Peptide, Protein, Antibody and Complex | Folding.
 - [MySoftwareList](https://github.com/AzimsTech/MySoftwareList) - My top picks of software I use everyday.  | WIP 🚧.
 - [Awesome-MoML-NeurIPS24](https://github.com/azminewasi/Awesome-MoML-NeurIPS24) - ALL Molecular ML papers from NeurIPS'24.
-- [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
 - [fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
 With repository stars⭐ and forks🍴.
 - [awesome-personalization](https://github.com/croct-tech/awesome-personalization) - ✨ A curated list of awesome things related to personalization.
 - [AwesomeMLForDigitalMedia](https://github.com/DDreher/AwesomeMLForDigitalMedia) - A curated list of awesome machine learning resources in the context of digital media and (interactive) computer graphics.